MikeAxtell/ShortStack/README.md

 - Eliminate option `--total_primaries` .. instead use a fast hack to rapidly calculate this.
 - Option `--locifile` now understands .bed and .gff3 formats, as well as the original simple tab-delimited format.
 - Added options `--autotrim` and `--autotrim_key`.
 This allows automatic detection of 3' adapters by tallying the most common sequence that occurs after a known, highly abundant small RNA (given by `autotrim_key`).
-- Add option `--knownRNAs`.
+- Add option `--known_miRNAs`.
 Provide a FASTA file of known mature small RNA sequences to search for and to nucleate searches for qualifying *MIRNA* loci.
 - Add option `--dn_mirna`.
 The `--dn_mirna` activates a *de novo* search for *MIRNA* loci independent of those that align to the 'known RNAs' provided by the user.
 By default, `--dn_mirna` is not active.